Rob

 My approach to psychotherapy is relational-integrative, which means that I believe the most important part of therapy is our therapeutic relationship, serving as a way of better understanding the relationships in your life and with yourself.
 I believe that the therapeutic relationship is the most significant agent of change.Â

-At the heart of my practice is Psychodynamic Psychotherapy, which considers how early relationships can influence present life, such as how we understand ourselves and our relationships with others.
+At the heart of my practice is Psychodynamic Psychotherapy, which considers how early relationships can influence present life.
 I also incorporate Humanistic Psychotherapy, which emphasises what is happening in the 'here-and-now' to help make sense of your experiences.

 I have extensive experience of working with people with depression, anxiety, relationship difficulties, OCD, addiction, low self-esteem, and I have an interest in working with people that have experienced trauma.
 I am also dedicated to providing anti-oppressive, culturally sensitive, and ethical practice.Â